 Nocturne was Frank Swinnerton's breakthrough book.
-Having left school at 14 (in 1898), the largely autodidact Swinnerton worked as a clerk for J M Dent and then a proof-reader and, after a while, editor for Chatto & Windus.
+Having left school at 14 (in 1898), the largely autodidact Swinnerton worked as a clerk for J M Dent and then as a proof-reader before, eventually, becoming an editor for Chatto & Windus.
 He began publishing his own fiction and other books in 1909, and whilst researching his George Gissing: a Critical Study (1912) he contacted, and became friendly with, Wells.

 But why is it making an appearance on this blog?
 Because Wells was persuaded to write an introduction for the first edition.